JGMorgan/Interview-Prep/README.md

 # Common-Interview-Problems

-A bunch of common interview problems solved as efficiently as possible
+This is a collection of interview problems I've received in the past as well as some other common interview problems all solved as efficiently as possible.
+Feel free to submit pull requests with problems you've been asked in the past.